codehaus/atomserver/trunk/README.txt

 (of course, you can just use a SQL client with "DELETE *  FROM EntryStore" to do the same, assuming you have access)

 $ mvn -Denv=postgres -DENABLE_DB_CLEAR_ALL=true -Dtest=DBClearTest test

-B) The JUnits seed the DB with Widget files from ./var/widgets.
-If the build fails or is killed mid-flight, it will sometimes be necessary to delete spurious files (otherwise the build may see files it is not expecting to...).
-There is a convenience script for this cleanup;

-$ ./bin/clean-test-files.sh

 =======================================================